simplenaive/Vim-For-Docs-Plus/README.md

 # Vim-For-Docs

-Vim-For-Docs is a browser extension that brings Vim-like motions and editing functionality to Google Docs.
-With Vim-For-Docs, you can navigate, edit, and manipulate your Google Docs using familiar Vim commands, making text editing fast and efficient.
+Vim-For-Docs is a browser extension that brings Vim-like navigation and editing functionality to Google Docs.
+With Vim-For-Docs, you can navigate, edit, and manipulate your documents using familiar Vim commands—now with a new default "vim" theme that displays a full-width overlay at the bottom.
+The left side of the overlay shows the current mode, while the right side shows the pending motion buffer.

-> **Note:** This extension works by intercepting keystrokes before they reach Google Docs’ internal editor, remapping them to simulate Vim motions.
-It is designed for users who love Vim’s navigation and editing style.
+> **Note:** This extension intercepts keystrokes before they reach Google Docs’ internal editor and remaps them to simulate Vim motions.
+It is designed for users who love Vim’s efficient navigation and editing style.

-## Key Motions
+### Key Motions

 ### Navigation